ThePacielloGroup/cupper/content/_index.md

 * Quickly include WCAG and Inclusive Design Principles references by key
 * Easily make sections collapsible without writing HTML
 * Choose between plain or line-numbered code blocks
-* A responsive, screen reader and keyboard accessible static site as output
+* A responsive, screen reader and keyboard accessible static website as output
 {{% /ticks %}}

 To get started, take a look at {{% pattern "Installation" %}}.